WeObserve/OpenDataChallenge-CitSciManager-Alpha-version/README.md

 ## WeObserve Open Data Challenge Submission
 Development on this branch is frozen on July 31, 2020, 5PM CST, 8.30 PM IST, 8.00 AM PDT.

-## Documentations for use

-How to run/use the application?
---

-AWS Resources Used
---

-AWS S3 Bucket Link(to fetch CSV datasets)
---

-Additonal Notes
---

-Video Demo URL
---

 ## Current Team
 The team for WeObserve ODC 20202 includes